xrdocs/programmability/_blogs/Model-Driven-Telemetry.md

 ![SNMP-vs-ST-tabular.png]({{site.baseurl}}/images/SNMP-vs-ST-tabular.png)

-<p align="justify"> <b>gRPC</b> is an open-source protocol led by Google, combines Remote Procedure Calls (RPC) with Protocol Buffers to enable efficient communication between systems.
+## gRPC <p align="justify"> is an open-source protocol led by Google, combines Remote Procedure Calls (RPC) with Protocol Buffers to enable efficient communication between systems.
 Protocol Buffers define the structure of data, allowing for the generation of code to create or parse byte streams representing the structured data.
 The binary data format employed by gRPC reduces the size of the actual data by approximately 10 times.
 This compressed data is transmitted over HTTP/2, which supports multiplexing, facilitating concurrent handling of multiple requests using a request/response mechanism.
 Additionally, gRPC can utilize TLS encryption to ensure secure communication over HTTP/2.</p>

 ![gRPC-client-server.png]({{site.baseurl}}/images/gRPC-client-server.png)
 # YANG Models + Streaming Telemetry = Model-Driven Telemetry

-**YANG Models**
+## YANG Models

 <p align="justify">A YANG model is a hierarchical data structure (like tree) that consists of nodes that can be managed/monitored on network device.</p>